mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

   @prop [context] {value}
     If the menu is contained in the top-level context menu, this declaratively specifies the context under which the menu will appear; see Specifying Contexts above.
-Ignored if the menu is contained in a submenu.
   @prop [contentScript] {string,array}
     If the menu is contained in the top-level context menu, this is the content script or an array of content scripts that the menu can use to interact with the page.
-Ignored if the menu is contained in a submenu.
   @prop [contentScriptFile] {string,array}
     If the menu is contained in the top-level context menu, this is the local file URL of the content script or an array of such URLs that the menu can use to interact with the page.
-Ignored if the menu is contained in a submenu.
   @prop [onMessage] {function}
     If the menu is contained in the top-level context menu, this function will be called when the content script calls `self.postMessage`.
 It will be passed the data that was passed to `postMessage`.
-Ignored if the item is contained in a submenu.
 </api>

 <api name="label">